InstituteforDiseaseModeling/covasim/README.md

 Princess cruise ship.
 It uses its own parameters file (`parameters.py`) and has slight variations to the model (`model.py`).

 ### webapp

-For running the interactive web application; please see the `README.md` in that folder for more information.
+For running the interactive web application: please see the `README.md` in that folder for more information, including informaion on Docker deployment.

 ## Disclaimer